CamiloGarciaLaRotta/tac/README.md

 This Chrome Extension is the fork of a school project regarding a broader service to track applications.
 The fork intends to remove dependencies on external web APIs, simplyfying the use cases and making the extension self contained.

+You can find more information on the use cases this fork attempts to address, as well as insights into the design process in the [Design Thinking Gist](https://gist.github.com/CamiloGarciaLaRotta/d1e1a6d64e413e931233f8accf72057b)

 ## Folder Structure
 ```bash
 .